-- Your primary purpose in the United States must be study, rather than Academic Training, and you must be in good academic standing.
+- Your primary purpose in the United States must be to study, rather than Academic Training, and you must be in good academic standing.

-- Your academic advisor must support your intention to accept the proposed employment,
+- Your academic advisor must support your intention to accept the proposed employment.

 - You must have a job offer, and the proposed employment must be directly related to your major field of study.